Warren of laboratories outside Paris at heart of German plane crash inquiry

 WIDER PICTURE

-Even so, investigators will listen to engine noise and analyze every alarm, vibration and thump that might help explain what happened shortly after Flight 9525 reached cruise height.
+Even so, investigators will listen to engine noise and analyse every alarm, vibration and thump that might help explain what happened shortly after Flight 9525 reached cruise height.

 The voice recorder is just one part of a massive detective operation, involving analysis of the debris, though most investigators dislike the term, saying they are not policemen.